fieldtrip/website/tutorial/cluster_permutation_timelock.md

       save dataFIC_LP dataFIC_LP
       save dataFC_LP dataFC_LP

 Using the preprocessed data, we now create a data structure that is the average across trials, time-locked to a particular event, using **[ft_timelockanalysis](/reference/ft_timelockanalysis)**.
 The output of **[ft_timelockanalysis](/reference/ft_timelockanalysis)** contains an .avg field with the average event-related field, and a .trial field with the individual trial data.
 The output is stored in timelockFIC and timelockFC for the fully incongruent and the fully congruent condition.
-This output is then suitable, as well, for statististical analyses.
+This output is then suitable, as well, for statistical analyses.

 To obtain the preprocessed data required by **[ft_timelockanalysis](/reference/ft_timelockanalysis)** you can get it here from our download server: [dataFIC_LP](https://download.fieldtriptoolbox.org/tutorial/cluster_permutation_timelock/dataFIC_LP.mat) and [dataFC_LP.mat](https://download.fieldtriptoolbox.org/tutorial/cluster_permutation_timelock/dataFC_LP.mat).